prometheus/prometheus/docs/querying/operators.md

 ### Trigonometric binary operators

-The following trigonometric binary operators exist in Prometheus:
+The following trigonometric binary operators, which work in radians, exist in Prometheus:

 * `atan2` (https://pkg.go.dev/math#Atan2, _This is experimental_)